jgwil2/beginners_guide/chapter_03.md

    If $x \in S_x$, then we can create an infinite path from $x$ to $S_x$, then choosing $x$ again which again leads to $S_x$ (as in the hypergame paradox), so there is an infinite path in $M$, which is also a contradiction.

    Therefore there can be no $x$ such that $S_x = M$.

+   Note: why can $M$ not be empty and why does this matter?

 6. The notion of a genuine description is not well-defined.